Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: The present system

-The only case where this scenario seems possible is for Oberon, whose spin axis can resonate with $s_3$ and develop an obliquity of about $28^\circ$ (Table~\ref{tab:spin_orbit_angles}), which is exactly the case reported by \citet{Cuk_etal_2020}.
-However, the non-zero obliquity would generate an excess of tidal energy dissipated within Oberon that would leave recent geological traces on its surface.
-Unfortunately, data from Voyager~2 have shown that, among the five regular moons, Oberon presents one of the most cratered and ancient surfaces \citep{Smith_etal_1986, Plescia_1987, Avramchuk_etal_2007}.
-In addition, we would also need that other satellites simultaneously enter in resonance with $s_2$, $s_4$, and $s_5$, in order to damp the inclinations of Ariel, Titania and Oberon, respectively.
+Adopting $Q/k_2 = 10^4$, we obtain a heat flux of about $ 10^{-5} \, \rm mW m^{-2}$ for a small obliquity of $0.1^\circ$, while we get a heat flux of about $7 \, \rm mW m^{-2}$ for $\obq=28^\circ$.
+The heat fluxes necessary to create the geological features observed on Titania's surface, which is the most similar moon to Oberon, range between $5-12 \, \rm mW m^{-2}$ \citep{Beddingfield_etal_2023}.
+Similarly, the heat fluxes required to form features on Ariel's surface range between $1-16 \, \rm mW m^{-2}$ \citep{Beddingfield_etal_2022}.
+Therefore, we expect that a non-zero obliquity of Oberon around $28^\circ$ would leave recent geological traces on its surface.
+Unfortunately, data from Voyager~2 have shown that, among the five regular moons, Oberon presents one of the most cratered and ancient surfaces \citep{Smith_etal_1986, Plescia_1987, Avramchuk_etal_2007, Kirchoff_etal_2022, Bottke_etal_2024}.
+In addition, we would also need that other satellites simultaneously enter in resonance with $s_2$, $s_4$, and $s_5$, in order to damp the inclinations of Ariel, Titania, and Oberon, respectively.
 Therefore, the scenario proposed by \cite{Cuk_etal_2020} does not seem a suitable explanation to decrease the inclinations of the satellites after the passage through the 5/3~MMR between Ariel and Umbriel.
-We rather expect that the obliquities of the Uranian satellites present low obliquities corresponding to Cassini state~1 (Table~\ref{tab:cassini_state_1}).
+We rather expect that the obliquities of the Uranian satellites present low obliquities, corresponding to Cassini state~1 (Table~\ref{tab:cassini_state_1}).